-The Group has already put in place credit risk management policies as well as and monitoring tools to proactively assess Exposure Concentration risk.
+The Group has in place credit risk management policies as well as and monitoring tools to proactively assess exposure concentration risk.
 The Group has internal limits to monitor and control concentration in sectors, geography and counterparty.
 Regular reports are prepared and analysed to ensure that undesired concentrations are avoided.

 The Group maintains adequate liquid assets such as inter-bank placements, treasury bills and other readily marketable securities, to support its business and operations.
 The Group monitors the maturity profile of its assets and liabilities so that adequate liquidity is maintained at all times.
 The Group monitors the stability of its funding base on an ongoing basis by ensuring maintaining strong relationship with its key depositors.
-The Asset Liability Committee (ALCO) reviews the liquidity gap profile and the liquidity stress testing results and addresses strategic issues concerning liquidity risk.
+The Asset and Liability Committee ("ALCO") reviews the liquidity gap profile and the liquidity stress testing results and addresses strategic issues concerning liquidity risk.

-As of December 31, 2023, the Group's NSFR stood at 149% and LCR is 783%.
-Refer Liquidity risk disclosures made under note 28 of Consolidated Financial Statement for the year ended 31 December 2023.
-In accordance with Liquidity Risk Management module of CBB, the Group computes the Net Stable Funding ratio (NSFR) and Liquidity Coverage ratio (LCR) and maintain these ratios greater than 100% respectively.
+As of December 31, 2024, the Group's NSFR stood at 178% and LCR is 408%.
+Refer Liquidity risk disclosures made under note 29 of consolidated financial statements for the year ended 31 December 2024.
+In accordance with Liquidity Risk Management module of CBB, the Group computes the NSFR and LCR and maintain these ratios at levels greater than 100% respectively.